iuriolbalbin/Thermal/book/some_content/heat_transfer.md

 A special case of conduction is conduction between two adjacent surfaces.
 This contact is not perfect due to the roughness of the surfaces.
 This forces the heat flow through a smaller area.

-The conduction between these two surfaces can be described with a contact conductance coefficient and the area of contact in m2:
+The conduction between these two surfaces can be described with a contact conductance coefficient and the area of contact in $m^2$:

-The contact conductance coefficient is measured in watts per square meter per kelvin (W/m²K) and depends on several factors.
+The contact conductance coefficient is measured in watts per square meter per kelvin ($W/m^2 K$) and depends on several factors.
 These include the thermal conductivity of both surfaces, the roughness and machining method, the type of surface finish such as anodizing, the hardness and stiffness of the parts in contact, the distribution of contact pressure, and the contribution of radiation between parts when temperatures exceed 900 K. Because many of these parameters are not known in advance, the contact conductance coefficient is typically determined through testing.
 Before testing, estimates can be made using empirical correlations, such as those provided in ECSS-E-HB-31-01 part 4A.

 To enhance heat transfer and reduce uncertainty associated with contact conductance, the coefficient can be increased.
 This can be done by using interface fillers, increasing the contact pressure, or improving the surface condition through cleaning and polishing.
 Thermal grease may also be considered, although it is generally avoided in space applications because of its potential to outgas.